-William Ames has taken over a million photographs over his 20+ year career and is the leading photographer of the Penn State Campus.
-His work has been published in a variety of media, including books, video, television, magazines and thousands of fine art prints.
+William Ames has taken more than a million photographs during his career and is the leading photographer of the Penn State Campus.
+His work has been published in a variety of media, including books, video, television, magazines, posters and thousands of fine art prints.

 Mr. Ames lives and works in State College, Pennsylvania, and has a bachelor's degree in English from the Pennsylvania State University.
 In his spare time, hiking, travel and photography create an enjoyable mix of memories and images in lasting photos.

 A small town at the very center of Pennsylvania, State College owes most of its culture to Penn State University, for which it derives its name, and Mr. Ames is a Life Member of the Penn State Alumni Association.

 Over the past 20 years, Mr. Ames has specialized in landscapes, architecture, photojournalism, commercial photography, portraits and weddings.
 Combining this experience elevates each image.

 "In a nutshell, it's telling a story through photos, but it's much more than that!"

 "A traditionalist is often thought of as a 'studio photographer', because they setup shots, pose subjects in front of a tripod, and make the scene their own.
 While there's sometimes a mix of that, a photojournalist would prefer to see the beauty in things as they are, and document the reality.
 Put another way, photojournalism is to traditional photography as journalism is to fiction."